 People of color with wealth sit at a unique and powerful intersection of identities.
-There is so much potential to organize together for racial and economic justice.
+There is so much potential to organize together for racial,economic, and environmental justice.
 The retreat will host participants from an array of racial and ethnic backgrounds as well as experiences with philanthropy, social entrepreneurship, and movements for change.
 This is a great space for first-time MMMC participants who are people of color to build community with other people of color and to ground in this intersection of identities.
 Though participants’ stories and experiences are unique and varied, there is a common interest in using resources in support of progressive social change.

 DO YOU IDENTIFY AS A PARTNER OF A YOUNG PERSON WITH WEALTH?

 MMMC welcomes partners of people with wealth who were raised poor, working-class, or middle-class.
 Through their relationships, partners often find themselves as class straddlers with increasing access to wealth through relationship and family.
 Partners have a powerful and important role to play in working for wealth redistribution and social change.
-Partners will be placed in a small group (pod) together throughout the retreat that meets daily for relationship building and mutual support.
+Partners will be placed in a small group (pod) together throughout the retreat that meets for relationship building and mutual support.
 In terms of content, MMMC is most appropriate and relevant for partners who currently or in the future expect to have interdependent finances and thus some level of access to wealth, or influence over financial decisions.
-Chosen family members who are involved in financial decision making or business partners may also be appropriate to attend.
-Partners of people with wealth are welcome to attend MMMC on their own or with their wealthy partner.
+Chosen family members who are involved in financial decision-making or business partners may also be appropriate to attend.
+Partners of people with wealth are welcome to attend MMMC with their wealthy partner.

 REGISTER FOR MMMC BELOW

 You will be emailed a confirmation and additional details leading up to the conference.